Portable Air Conditioner Reviews – Would One Help Your RV When It’s Really Hot?

 How portable?

-And it’s debatable how portable they are, since once the hose is connected to the kit in the window, you won’t want to move the unit, especially since they typically weigh 50 to 80 pounds.
-While they do have wheels, portable air conditioners can be difficult to roll on carpets and over raised thresholds between rooms.
-They also need their space—the hose is 5 to 7 feet long and the air conditioner must be positioned away from any walls or furniture that may block its airflow.
-This makes it a terrible choice for an RV!
+And it’s debatable how portable they are since once the hose is connected to the kit in the window, you won’t want to move the unit, especially since they typically weigh 50 to 80 pounds.
+While they have wheels, portable air conditioners can be difficult to roll on carpets and over raised thresholds between rooms.
+They also need their space—the hose is 5 to 7 feet long, and the air conditioner must be positioned away from any walls or furniture that may block its airflow.
+This can make it a terrible choice for an RV!

 How they test

-In Consumer Reports tests, they measured how long it takes a portable air conditioner to lower the temperature in a room appropriate for its claimed size from 90 degrees to 75.
-But few made it to even 80 after 100 minutes.
-None made our list of recommended air conditioners but if you have no alternative, consider the Honeywell MN10CES[WW] at $399, for its lower price.
-While only fair at cooling, it was a champ in their tests simulating brownout conditions, as were four other models.
+Consumer Reports tests measured how long it takes a portable air conditioner to lower the temperature in a room appropriate for its claimed size from 90 degrees to 75.
+After 100 minutes, few made it to even 80.
+But if you have no alternative, consider the HiSense at $220 for its lower price.

 Back of a Portable AC Unit